Gamaroo is a game where you have the classic roll a die

 for a challenge, the circle is flipped over and becomes a vanilla position.

 What about the box?
-A white shipping box would have a clean look.
-A Christmas box would be strong and pretty.
 I might use a shoe box.
-Choosing a box is going to depend on the size of the book (assuming we're not using a board).
+Choosing a box is going to depend on the size of the book.
 I would separate some categories of components in clear plastic bags within the box.

 I planned to make the instruction book entirely hand written and drawn, an old-fashioned handmade look.
 Clicking the print button might be preferable.